-Copy the following files from the MSSData\log directory.
-You do not need to stop the MSS server. trace.<n>.log
+• Copy the following files from the MSSData\log directory.
+You do not need to stop the MSS server.

+'''

+trace.<n>.log

 awsaudit.<n>.log

 credentialaudit.<n>.log

 useraudit.<n>.log

+'''

-After you gather the files, copy them to another server for viewing or if requested, send them to Technical Support.
+After you gather the files, copy them to another server for viewing or if requested, and send them to Micro Focus Customer Support for troubleshooting purposes.

 NOTE: The log files are generated such that the lowest generation number (.0) is the current one, and higher numbers are successively older.
-For example, trace.0.log is more recent than trace.7.log.
+For example, trace.0.log is more recent than trace.5.log.